-- 1) Uniform bottoms are to be purchased through LandsEnd.com - 2) Color Options: All School bottoms are of the khaki color for Kindergarten Prep-2nd grade and gray for 3rd-10th grade. - 3) For husky and tall fits, uniform bottoms can be purchased directly from a Lands' End store, provided the items are from our approved items list.
+- 1) Uniform bottoms are to be purchased through LandsEnd.com - 2) Color Options: All School bottoms are of the gray color. - 3) For husky and tall fits, uniform bottoms can be purchased directly from a Lands' End store, provided the items are from our approved items list.
 (See LANDS' END APPROVED ITEMS section for listing.)